reinhart1010/nix/docs/en/common/gh-gist.md

 Work with GitHub Gists.
 More information: <https://cli.github.com/manual/gh_gist>.

-- Create a new Gist from a space-separated list of files:
+- Create a new Gist from one or more files:

 `gh gist create `<span class="tldr-var badge badge-pill bg-dark-lm bg-white-dm text-white-lm text-dark-dm font-weight-bold">path/to/file1 path/to/file2 ...</span>